VijayaKumarPabothu/Google-ADK-Training/README.md

 - Built-in evaluation framework
 - Logging and telemetry
 - Safety checks and debugging
-Day 10: Advanced Use Cases & Best Practices
+## Day 10: Advanced Use Cases & Best Practices
-•
-Enterprise workflows
+-Enterprise workflows
-•
-Security & compliance
+-Security & compliance
-•
-Future roadmap and Q&A
+-Future roadmap and Q&A